Custom D-sub Cable Assembly: An ultimate Guide on D-sub Cables?

 Their open weave design also enables heat transfer.
 Any built-up heat around the cables can easily dissipate, preventing potential issues or electrical fires.

-Interestingly, braided wire harnesses have remarkable expansion capabilities, which come in handy, especially for large-sized cables that would not ideally fit in a more rigid form of protection.
+Interestingly, braided wire harnesses have remarkable expansion capabilities, which come in handy, especially for large-sized cables that would not ideally fit in a more rigid form.

 Materials Used in Braided Cable Sleeves